-Before the City develops a strategic plan to guide it for the next five years, it must determine the needs.
+Before the community can development a strategic plan to guide it for the next five years, it must determine the needs.
 This section will provide four areas required by 24 CFR 91.205 (housing and homeless needs) and two required by 24 CFR 91.215.

-The first section utilizes data to assess housing needs: housing, homelessness, nonhomeless special needs, and non-housing community development needs.
-The second section analyzes those needs to determine if any members of a racial or ethnic group in a given income range experience problems at a higher rate-10 percentage points or morethan the income level as a whole.
+The first section uses data to assess housing needs: housing, homelessness, non-homeless special needs, and non-housing community development needs.
+The second section analyzes those needs to determine if any members of a racial or ethnic group in a given income range experience problems at a higher rate-10 percentage points or more- than the income level as a whole.

-The data in Sections NA-15 and NA-25 comes from the 2011-2015 Comprehensive Housing Affordability Strategy (CHAS) data sets.
+The data in Sections NA-15 and NA-25 come from the 2011-2015 Comprehensive Housing Affordability Strategy (CHAS) data sets.
 The CHAS tabulations are derived from the American Community Survey.
 These data sets are "custom tabulations" the U.S. Census Bureau provides HUD that are largely not available through standard Census products.
-The purpose of the CHAS data is to demonstrate the extent of housing problems and housing needs for low-income households.
+The purpose of the CHAS data is to demonstrate the extent of housing problems and housing needs for low income households.